fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 ## Create your first gauge

-Gauges are powerful tools that can showcase information using a radial scale to display data, and a dial is used to indicate the value.
+Gauges are powerful tools that can showcase information using a radial scale to display data and a dial to indicate the value.
 In this section, we will create an **Angular Gauge.**

 To start with, we'll build a simple gauge showcasing Nordstrom's Customer Satisfaction Score as shown below: